-In the future, we may decide to broaden the spectrum of our advertising channels further, including Connected TV and Digital Out of Home, if we believe that doing so would significantly increase the value we can offer to clients.
+We may decide to broaden the spectrum of our advertising channels further, including recently into Connected TV and Digital Out of Home, if we believe that doing so would significantly increase the value we can offer to clients.
 However, any future attempts to enter new advertising channels may not be successful.